 Wait, what's the microbiome?
 The microbiome is the collection of microorganisms that live in, on, and around our bodies.
 Our microbiome is most concentrated in our digestive system and can impact everything from mood and mental function to immunity, skin health, metabolism, and, of course, digestive health.

 Every can of OLIPOP is made with OLISMART.
-This is a blend of 8 unique botanicals, plant fibers, and prebiotics (the primo food source for beneficial bacteria) — each hand-picked for their distinct biome-supporting benefits.
+This is a blend of several unique botanicals, plant fibers, and prebiotics (the primo food source for beneficial bacteria) — each hand-picked for their distinct biome-supporting benefits.
 While eating a balanced diet rich in whole foods like fruits, vegetables, legumes, and whole grains is ideal for getting adequate fiber, we’re happy to help you take your first step.

 Soluble vs Insoluble Fiber: The Takeaway